suesakol/starter-hugo-academic/content/courses/2-2021-LG376/_index.md

         - An outline of the method and results section

     * **Written final submission (15%)**
       - Excluding references, the final paper should be approximately **6 pages**.
 It must be typed in 12-point font and double-spaced with 1-inch margins.
 All in-text citations and references must follow APA format.
-The paper should read as a single coherent piece of writing, with tile, an introductory overview, a presentation of method and results, an overall conclusion, and a reference list.
+The paper should read as a single coherent piece of writing, with title, an introductory overview, a presentation of method and results, an overall conclusion, and a reference list.
 Criteria for assessment will be provided later in the course.

 &nbsp;